29 Oct Finding A Qualified And Caring Professional Tutor/Learning Specialist For A Student With A Learning Difference

 You want a tutor who not only works with your child, but with you- the parent, the school and someone who can offer strategies and helpful tactics for when you are at home with your child.
 Also, it is important that you hire a tutor who is experienced with your son or daughter’s curriculum and school’s culture.

-My Training as a Licensed Language Therapist and Professional Tutor.
+My Training as a Licensed Therapist and Learning Specialist

-Now I am a New York licensed speech-language therapist, with over nine years of experience, specializing in teaching children with language-based learning issues, including reading, writing, speaking, and/or listening.
+Now I am a New York licensed speech-language therapist, with over sixteen years of experience, specializing in teaching children with language-based learning issues, including reading, writing, speaking, and/or listening.
 I completed all NY State educational and national requirements.
-After completing a bachelor’s degree in speech-language therapy, I earned a master’s degree in speech-language pathology (including two full years of graduate school, including specific course work, including assessing and treating students with language based learning issues and a variety of supervised clinical practicums), passed a national examination, and completing a full-time nine-month clinical fellowship post-master’s, I became licensed in NY State to work as a speech language therapist, also known as a speech language pathologist.
+After completing a bachelor’s degree in speech-language therapy, I earned a master’s degree in speech-language pathology (including two full years of graduate school, including specific course work, including assessing and treating students with language-based learning issues and a variety of supervised clinical practicums), passed a national examination, and completing a full-time nine-month clinical fellowship post master’s, I became licensed in NY State to work as a speech-language therapist, also known as a speech-language pathologist.
 In addition, I have complied with the Continuing Education Units (CEU)- licensed speech-language therapists need thirty hours of approved CEUs during a three-year interval.
-My training and work experiences allowed me to provide not only speech language therapy but also professional remediation and tutoring support to those with language based learning issues.
+My training and work experiences allowed me to provide not only speech-language therapy but also professional remediation and tutoring support to those with language-based learning issues.
 The best part of my job is watching my students succeed. 🙂

 Licensed Language Therapist and Learning Specialist